 Some of the statements in this quarterly report on Form 10-Q constitute forward-looking statements, which relate to future events or our future performance or financial condition.
-Such forward-looking statements may include statements preceded by, followed by or that otherwise include the words "may," "might," "will," "intend," "should," "could," "can," "would," "expect," "believe," "estimate," "anticipate," "predict," "potential," "plan" or similar words.
+Such forward-looking statements may include statements preceded by, followed by or that otherwise include the words "may," "might," "will," "intend," "should," "could," "can," "would," "expect," "believe," "estimate," "predict," "potential," "plan" or similar words.
 The forward-looking statements contained in this quarterly report on Form 10-Q involve risks and uncertainties, including statements as to:

-- our future operating results; - our business prospects and the prospects of our portfolio companies; - the effect of investments that we expect to make; - our contractual arrangements and relationships with third parties; - actual and potential conflicts of interest with our investment advisor; - the dependence of our future success on the general economy and its effect on the industries in which we invest; - the ability of our portfolio companies to achieve their objectives; - the use of borrowed money to finance a portion of our investments; - the adequacy of our financing sources and working capital; - the timing of cash flows, if any, from the operations of our portfolio companies; - the ability of our investment advisor to locate suitable investments for us and to monitor and administer our investments; - the ability of our investment advisor to attract and retain highly talented professionals; - our ability to qualify and maintain our qualification as a regulated investment company and as a business development company; - the effect of future changes in laws or regulations (including the interpretation of these laws and regulations by regulatory authorities) and conditions in our operating areas, particularly with respect to business development companies or regulated investment companies; and - the effect of the COVID-19 pandemic including the uncertainty surrounding its duration and global economic impact, as well as measures taken by governmental agencies, businesses and other third parties in response to counteract any negative effects.
+- our future operating results; - our business prospects and the prospects of our portfolio companies; - the effect of investments that we expect to make; - our contractual arrangements and relationships with third parties; - actual and potential conflicts of interest with our investment advisor; - the dependence of our future success on the general economy and its effect on the industries in which we invest; - the ability of our portfolio companies to achieve their objectives; - the use of borrowed money to finance a portion of our investments; - the adequacy of our financing sources and working capital; - the timing of cash flows, if any, from the operations of our portfolio companies; - the ability of our investment advisor to locate suitable investments for us and to monitor and administer our investments; - the ability of our investment advisor to attract and retain highly talented professionals; - our ability to qualify and maintain our qualification as a regulated investment company and as a business development company; - the effect of future changes in laws or regulations (including the interpretation of these laws and regulations by regulatory authorities) and conditions in our operating areas, particularly with respect to business development companies or regulated investment companies.